A New Coronavirus, a New Epidemic, Many Open Questions

 How is COVID-19 diagnosed?

-SARS-Cov2 infection occurs mainly in the respiratory tract.
-This is why the current diagnostic tests, which rely on the amplification of viral gene sequences by PCR or on the detection of viral proteins (rapid diagnostic tests) must be done on nose or throat swabs.
+Looking for the virus: SARS-Cov2 infection occurs mainly in the respiratory tract.
+This is why the diagnostic tests that rely on the amplification of viral gene sequences by PCR or on the detection of viral proteins (rapid diagnostic tests) must be done on nose or throat swabs.
+It is important to bear in mind that PCR tests do not distinguish between viable virus and viral fragments.
+In addition, the result can depend of how the sample is taken.

-Another type of diagnosis test that is currently under development is one that detects antibodies against the virus.
+Looking for antibodies to the virus: Another type of test detects antibodies against the virus.
 In this case, a blood sample is sufficient.
-This test has the advantage of detecting not only individuals with active or recent infection, but also those who were previously exposed to the virus and are therefor immune to it.
+This test has the advantage of detecting not only individuals with active or recent infection, but also those who were previously exposed to the virus and could therefore be immune.
+For the moment, the serological tests used vary widely in terms of sensitivity (capacity to detect positive cases) and specificity (capacity to distinguish from other viruses), so the results must be interpreted with caution.
+Furthermore, having antibodies to the virus does not guarantee immunity to it.

 4. What are the Symptoms of COVID-19?